chinamike65/hugo-tuolesi/content/book3/book3en.md

 "The Great Treatise on the Stages of the Path of Enlightenment" explains the theory of the "Lamp for the Path to Enlightenment" in a deeper and broader way, which is wide, profound and easy to understand.
 For those who find the "Lamp for the Path to Enlightenment" difficult to understand, the "Great Treatise on the Stages of the Path of Enlightenment" explains it very clearly .

-In Tibetan areas, the Tibetan version of "Great Treatise on the Stages of the Path of Enlightenment " can be understood a lot by an ordinary person, such as a nomadic shepherds; an arhat with high wisdom will also find it profound, subtle and inconceivable when he sees it.
+In Tibet, the Tibetan version of "Great Treatise on the Stages of the Path of Enlightenment " can be understood a lot by an ordinary person, such as a nomadic shepherds; an arhat with high wisdom will also find it profound, subtle and inconceivable when he reads it.
 "The Great Treatise on the Stages of the Path of Enlightenment"  is very, very special.

-#### Chapter 2
+#### Chapter 2 - the peculiarity of the order of the path

-- the peculiarity of the order of the path, mentions the three aspects, the order of the path of enlightenment, and the "Great Treatise on the Stages of the Path of Enlightenment", so it is inevitable to mention Master Tsongkhapa.
+mentions the three aspects, the order of the path of enlightenment, and the "Great Treatise on the Stages of the Path of Enlightenment", so it is inevitable to mention Master Tsongkhapa.

 So, what kind of person is Master Tsongkhapa?

+**Section 1**

-Section 1 - Master Tsongkhapa was born on the twenty-fifth day of the tenth year of the Tibetan calendar in 1357 in Huangzhong County, Qinghai Province.
+Master Tsongkhapa was born on the twenty-fifth day of the tenth year of the Tibetan calendar in 1357 in Huangzhong County, Qinghai Province.
 Because the place of birth is called "Tsongkha" in Tibetan, he is honored as Tsongkhapa, which means born in Tsongkha.

 Master Tsongkhapa is the founder of the Gelug School of Tibetan Buddhism and the wisdom reincarnation of Manjushri.

-Maitreya Bodhisattva once said: "The incarnation of Manjushri, like the eyes and heart of all Buddhas and Bodhisattvas, will appear in the world."
+Maitreya Bodhisattva once said:

+"The incarnation of Manjushri,

+like the eyes and heart of all Buddhas and Bodhisattvas,

+will appear in the world."

 11